YacovGold/chatbot/README.md

 }
 ```

 In these lines we are checking that there is a variable named 'DATABASE_URL' and its value is not 'null',otherwise we are using the computer's memory.

-4. If you go now to Datastores on heroku and click on your database, you should see the number of connections you have. which at this point it's probably 1.
+If you go to Datastores on heroku, after you run the app and check your database, you should see the number of connections you have. which at this point it's probably 1.

 ### Telegram setup and integration